Minnesota Training Opportunities

 The sessions run from 8:45 a.m. to 4:00 p.m., with registration at 8:30 am.
 Two tracks will be offered so those attending can choose to cover basics or more advanced topics.

 To sign up for the training, e-mail firstname.lastname@example.org or call Ceil at 651-259-5713.

 Minnesota Division of Homeland Security and Emergency Management (HSEM)

 For classes available from HSEM and upcoming training dates, please visit their training website at https://app.dps.mn.gov/HSEM_Training/view_class_list.asp

 The 2016 MnAFPM conference will be held in St. Cloud.
 The MnAFPM annual conference attendees consist of federal, state and local government officials, planners, engineers, consultants, researchers, educators, watershed organizations, realtors, appraisers, and insurance agents.
 The conference agenda will focus on hydrologic and hydraulic modeling, recovery programs, flood control projects, stream restorations, case studies and mapping.

 Trainings and breakout sessions will occur on November 16 and 17 with an opportunity to take the Certified Floodplain Manager (CFM) test on Friday, November 18.
 There will also be a field tour of local flood projects on Wednesday afternoon.
 Visit the conference website for more information.

 Association of State Floodplain Managers (ASFPM)

-FEMA's Emergency Management Institute (EMI)
+EMA's Emergency Management Institute (EMI)